Trusted for Generations

 Furnace Limit Switch

 If the temperature of your furnace becomes too warm, a high-limit switch will deactivate the gas to prevent damage to the electric igniter, flame sensor, burners, and heat exchanger.
 For example, if a clogged air filter is preventing cold air from entering the furnace, the limit switch will close the gas valve to prevent overheating issues.
-To receive help replacing a broken limit switch, give our team a call at (904) 217-5694.
+To receive help replacing a broken limit switch, give our team a call.
 We provide safe furnace installation services and have the equipment necessary to remove and install a new limit switch.

 Gas Burners